Healthy Gingerbread Granola With Olive Oil

-This Healthy Gingerbread Granola is made with extra virgin olive oil, cinnamon, ginger, and cloves for a holiday breakfast that is naturally gluten free and refined sugar free.
-Feel good about indulging this holiday season with this lightly spiced Healthy Gingerbread Granola!
+This Healthy Gingerbread Granola With Olive Oil is made with extra virgin olive oil, cinnamon, ginger, and cloves for a holiday breakfast that is naturally gluten free and refined sugar free.
+Feel good about indulging this holiday season with this lightly spiced granola!

-If you’re looking for more homemade granola recipes, check out some of my other favorites like my Chocolate Olive Oil Honey Granola, Maple Cinnamon Olive Oil Granola, or my Honey Coconut Granola.
+If you’re looking for more holiday breakfast ideas, check out some of my other favorites like Hot Chocolate Sweet Rolls, Spiced Eggnog Babka Buns, Homemade Eggnog Waffles, or Chocolate Peppermint Olive Oil Granola.

 Why You'll Love This Recipe

-No Refined Sugar: This healthy granola is free of refined sugar.
+• No Refined Sugar: This wholesome granola is free of refined sugar.
 I use coconut sugar, honey, and maple syrup in this lightly spiced granola making it a much healthier option for breakfast, especially during the holidays when you’re indulging in so many other sweets!

 Ingredients